 The FMCSA has estimated that the proposed changes in the HOS rules would save $274 million for consumers and the economy.

-Perhaps the most important thing to remember when complying with the ELD Mandate is that ELDs can help fleet operators save both time and money while increasing safety on the road.
+Perhaps the most important thing to remember when complying with the ELD Mandate is that ELD solutions can help commercial fleets save both time and money while increasing safety on the road.

 In the trucking industry, time is money, so here’s a recap of a few ways the correct ELD solution can help save both: